We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more.

 Contact: +679 888 00 77

-Laucala Island is one of the most exclusive private resorts in the world.
+It’s no exaggeration to call COMO Laucala Island one of the most exclusive private resorts in the world.

-Currently owned by Red Bull co-founder and Austrian billionaire Deitrich Mateschitz, who purchased the island in 2003, the high-end luxury resort is one of the only places in the world where guests are offered private use of a $2 million state-of-the-art DeepFlight Super Falcon personal submarine so they can explore the pristine aquatic environment.
+Famously owned by Red Bull co-founder and Austrian billionaire Dietrich Mateschitz, who purchased the island in 2003, the high-end luxury resort is surely one of the only places in the world where guests have a multimillion-dollar DeepFlight Super Falcon submarine at their disposal.

 A PADI-certified Dive Centre is on-site for anyone who wants to get up close with marine life like hawksbill turtles and angelfish.
-Then you’ve got tropical rainforest walking tours, visits to a private farm, and horseback riding.
+Then you’ve got tropical rainforest walking tours, visits to a private farm, horseback riding…we could go on.

 Clearly, the buggy is included for good reason and you’ll have more than earned that relaxation by the end of the day.